haxamxam/AWS_MLPipeline/README.md

 This pipeline uses XGBoost as a framework since we are using our own training script.

-*Please Note: Python SDK v1 has been used to create the pipeline.*
+*Please Note: Python SDK v1 has been used to create the pipeline.
+There is also Python SDK v2*

 <strong>[Sagemaker Python SDK v1]</strong>